camberry-bug/camberry-bug/README.md

 - 👋 Hi, I’m @camberry-bug
 - 👀 I’m interested in ... semiconductor processes and microelectronics
-- 🌱 I’m currently learning ... data structures and algorithms, computer systems and organization
+- 🌱 I’m currently learning ...
+Computer Systems, Computer architecture, Embedded computing, Signal processing
-- 💞️ I’m looking to collaborate on ... nothing rn
+- 💞️ I’m looking to collaborate on ... nothing at the moment
-- 📫 How to reach me ... you cant
+- 📫 How to reach me ... discord: Camberry#7713

 <!---
 camberry-bug/camberry-bug is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.